jlinoff/rsa_demo/README.md

 The code is written in python3 (compatible with 3.7 or later).
 It exists in a local module named `rsa_demo` that is bundled as a wheel that is released in a local `pipenv` environment.
+It has very simple `mypy` stubs for the `pyasn1` and 'faker' packages.

 The theory behind RSA including descriptions of Fermats Little Theorem, the Extendend Euclidean Algorithm, Bezout's Identity, modulus arithmetic,